retypeapp/retype/guides/markdown.md

 > "Cool!
 This is a quotation."

 !!!
 Need to draw attention to something?
-Use an alert.
+Use an Callout.
 !!!
 ```